ietf-scitt/charter/ietf-scitt-charter.md

 ## Versatile Countersigning Format in Support of Transparency Services

-The WG shall specify a standard format for authenticity data based on the information models defined by the WG returned from the transparent registry, such as proofs, etc. The standard shall enable independent verification of supply chain claims at a (much) later point on multiple platforms across multiple geographical locations.
+The WG shall specify a standard format for authenticity data returned from the transparent registry such as proofs, etc. The standard shall enable independent verification of supply chain claims at a (much) later point on multiple platforms across multiple geographical locations.

 ## Generic Protocol Bindings for Information Model and Interaction Models